phase-theory/phase-theory/Phase_Theory_Corpus.md

 83. Why String Theory Is Unnecessary
 84. Why Many-Worlds Dissolves Under Phase Theory
 85. Limits of Reductionism and Emergence in Phase Theory
-86. Consciousness as Phase Resonance (Optional / Speculative)
+86. Consciousness as Phase Resonance
 87. Open Problems and Unresolved Phase Regimes

 ⸻